argumentcomputer/sphinx-contracts/README.md

 The Move contracts need to be updated manually, by looking at actual Solidity diff.
 Usually contracts update is actually a changing of the constants' values.

-In order to test the new version of contracts, generate proof using new sphinx version:
+In order to test the new version of contracts, copy the newly compiled ELF file from [fibonacci integration](https://github.com/argumentcomputer/sphinx/tree/dev/tests/fibonacci/elf) test to the root path of this repository and generate proof using new correspondent sphinx version:

 ```
 RUST_LOG=info cargo run --package sphinx-proof --release